No survivors after Ukrainian airliner with 176 aboard crashes in Iran

 The 737-800 is one of the world’s most-flown models with a good safety record and does not have the software feature implicated in crashes of the 737 MAX.
 Boeing grounded its 737 MAX fleet in March after two crashes that killed 346 people.

 Modern aircraft are designed and certified to cope with an engine failure shortly after take-off and to fly for extended periods on one engine.
-However, an uncontained engine failure releasing shrapnel can cause damage to other aircraft systems.
+But an uncontained engine failure releasing shrapnel can cause damage to other aircraft systems.

-Ukraine President Volodymyr Zelenskiy said he had instructed his prosecutor general to open criminal proceedings following the crash, without specifying who they would involve.
+Zelenskiy said he had instructed Ukraine’s prosecutor general to open criminal proceedings, without specifying who they would involve.

 Under international rules, Ukraine would be party to the investigation, and the United States would usually be accredited as the country where the jet was designed and built.
 France, where engine maker CFM has half its activities, may also be involved.